 The attainment of the treatment standards may be assessed in terms of the treatment volume (Tv) credit that can be calculated for each STP that provides some level of runoff reduction.
-Tv credit is essentially a stormwater volume that can be applied to all treatment standards.
+Tv credit is essentially a stormwater volume that can be applied to some or all of the treatment standards.
 Table 2-2 lists the STPs eligible for Tv credit.